 Dr Alexei Lisitsa

-Lecturer in the Department of Computer Science, and Head of the Verification Group at The University of Liverpool.
+Senior Lecturer in the Department of Computer Science, The University of Liverpool, UK.

 Dr Alexei Lisitsa has graduated in Mathematics from Moscow State University (1987).
 In 1987-1999 he has been a researcher in a Program Systems Research Institute of Russian Academy of Sciences.
 His PhD thesis (Russian Academy of Science, 1997) was on descriptive complexity and definability in AI and Database Theory.
 In 1999-2000 Alexei was a postdoc researcher in Computer Laboratory, Cambridge and since 2001 he is affiliated with the University of Liverpool.

-Currently Dr. Alexei Lisitsa is a Lecturer in the Department of Computer Science and the Head of Verification group.
+Currently Dr. Alexei Lisitsa is a Senior Lecturer in the Department of Computer Science.
 His research concerned with three interrelated areas: methods for automated verification, specifically for infinite state and parameterized systems, automated reasoning with applications to verification and mathematics, computer security.

 He has published more than 100 research papers.
 Alexei is a founding chair and member of Steering committee of the VPT workshop series on Verification and Program Transformation, seven editions of which have been held annually affiliated either with CAV, ETAPS or <Programming> conferences.
 8th edition of VPT will be at ETAPS 2020, Dublin, Ireland, April 2020.
 Alexei was Invited Expert to SC^2, 2017-2018, Satisfiability Checking and Symbolic Computation Project (Horizon 2020), and is Principal Investigator for recently secured KTP (Knowledge Transfer Partnership) project on secure data processing and blockchain based technologies.